Algorithmic Accountability

 How We Build Model Governance for the NZ Market

-A four-phase approach designed for a regulatory environment where the framework is yours to define, but the consequences of getting it wrong are not
+A four-phase approach designed for a regulatory environment where the framework is yours to define, but the consequences of getting it wrong are not.
+We deliver practical governance that stands up to regulatory scrutiny.

 01